 Individual Coverage HRA

-As of January 1, 2020, employers can offer employees ICHRAs instead of offering a traditional job-based health plan.
+As of January 1, 2020, employers can offer employees individual coverage HRAs instead of offering a traditional job-based health plan.

-♦ The fear is that ICHRAs could draw healthier individuals away from the Affordable Care Act marketplace plans.
+♦ The fear is that this type of HRA could draw healthier individuals away from the Affordable Care Act marketplace plans.
 Consequently, this may cause individual health insurance marketplace premiums to skyrocket.

-There is the real potential that employers might try to shift sicker employees to ICHRAs and keep their healthier employees in their more expensive employer-sponsored health plan.
+There is the real potential that employers might try to shift sicker employees to this HRA and keep their healthier employees in their more expensive employer-sponsored health plan.

 They may be a good option for part-time and gig workers but most companies are likely to focus on their full-time employees.

-Compared to annual premiums for employer sponsored family health coverage in 2019, which reached $20,576.
-This suggests ICHRAs could provide considerable savings for employers while shifting more healthcare expenses to the employee under the catch phrases ‘cost-sharing' and 'employee responsibility.'
+• Individual coverage HRAs could provide considerable savings for employers while shifting more healthcare expenses to the employee under the catch phrases ‘cost-sharing' and 'employee responsibility.'

-To date, half of employers offering ICHRAs reimburse for premiums only while the other half also covers out-of-pocket expenses.
+To date, half of employers offering individual coverage HRAs reimburse for premiums only while the other half also covers out-of-pocket expenses.

-The Individual Coverage HRA (ICHRA), can be setup to reimburse employees on a non-taxable basis for medical care and the purchase of individual insurance policies.
+The individual coverage HRA, can be setup to reimburse employees on a non-taxable basis for medical care and the purchase of individual insurance policies.
 Employers can offer funding to part-time or seasonal employees to help them pay for health care benefits on the open market.

-♦ The ICHRA can only be offered if the employer does not offer a traditional group health plan.
-Employees may purchase insurance either on or off the Federal Exchange using their own money and then ask their employer to reimburse them up to a limit set by their employer.
+♦ The HRA can only be offered if the employer does not offer a traditional group health plan.

-Unlike other HRAs, the ICHRA is available to businesses of any size.
-ICHRAs have no allowance caps and permits businesses to vary eligibility and allowance amounts among different classes of employees.
+Unlike other HRAs, the individual coverage HRA is available to businesses of any size.
+They have no allowance caps and permits businesses to vary eligibility and allowance amounts among different classes of employees.

 Employers can also use these HRAs to pay employees’ Medicare premiums.